snowman-repos/book/account_managers/README.md

 On occasion, you may find your clients disagreeing with your proposals.
 In this case, you need to be able to confidently explain the decisions and back them up with data or evidence as much as possible.
 This may be in the form of website analytics, public surveys, user statistics, or even well-resepected blogs and articles from industry experts.
 You need to make them listen to you and be sure that their disagreement doesn't stem from some arbitrary personal preference.
 Don't forget - this book is about making the web a better place so you've got the users to think about too.
 You don't want to end up building something that performs poorly from a usability perspective just because your client's spouse likes it.
 Similarly though, you need to listen to them.
 You are the expert in the web and the production of web projects but _they_ are the expert in _their_ business.
 They know their users/customers better than you and there's a good chance their advice may be worth taking back to your team for discussion.

+### Be Enthusiastic

+No matter how busy and tired you are, maybe you're not even interested in the project, you need to be enthusiastic.
+Find something about the project you can care about.
+This can be difficult if you're working on multiple project simultaneously but it will come across in the way you communicate if you don't care as much about the success of the project as your client does.
+It may be a particular audience segment that presents new challenges, a new technology, a new business challenge - the chances are you can find something that will prevent you from just going through your normal routine to see the project through to completion, be it successful or not.

+Enthusiasm isn't just the spriteliness of your tone either, it's expressed by the questions you raise, the frequency of your communication, and the level of understanding that you can demonstrate.

 ### Contracts & Agreements

 The very first step in any project is setting down in writing exactly what your scope of work is and what are the roles and responsibilities of each party.
 Without a detailed agreement, you have nothing to fall back on if something goes wrong.
 It holds you, your team, and your client all accountable for the project deliverables.
 It also goes back to building client confidence in you and your team.
 Not only does it look professional, but you drawing up a formal agreement lets the client know that you have fully understood their requirements.
 Such an agreement may be known as a Scope of Work (SoW), an example of which may be found in _Appendix C - Scope of Work_, and should at its most basic level cover the following topics: